ourcodeinc/ActiveDocumentation-webapp/README.md

 * The `gradle.build` file is located in the root directory of the project.
 * Run `gradle generateParser`

+## Clearing Search history in IntelliJ (for Learning Design Rules)

+Edit the related workspace xml file in this directory (in MacOS):
+`~/Library/Application Support/JetBrains/IntelliJIdea2020.1/workspace`

 ## Used Ports